Karlodun/zramservice/README.md

 Plausible memory usage:
 Under the assumption that a configuration provides memory pool share and fixed value limits, the script will take the biggest one that would fit into pool, or maximum pool size otherwise.

-# script fixes wrong configuration values
+-script fixes wrong configuration values
-# subsets working defaults if needed
+-uses working fallback values if needed
-# converts the values to byte (1000 is used as multiplier, not 1024)
+-converts the values to byte (1000 is used as multiplier, not 1024)